 These help self-driving vehicles and fleets to assist drivers and passengers to travel safely.
 It has also been a huge help in automotive manufacturing, where it decreases production costs, increases efficiency and accelerates the rate of production.

-We keep seeing more and more companies investing in IoT technology as it increases their productivity and supply chain.
-In theory, it should also increase their return on investment or at least fasten the process of it.
+We keep seeing more companies investing in IoT technologies, as it increases their productivity and supply chain.

 This means that the trend has changed from ownership to usership and we have already seen plenty of companies changing their business models to car sharing options.
 However, it's not just big companies.